mdolab/MACH-Aero/machAeroTutorials/airfoilanalysis_mesh.rst

     To do this, we generate a 3D mesh which is one cell wide, and apply symmetry boundary conditions on those two faces.

 In this tutorial, we will use pyHyp to generate a 3D mesh in CGNS format.
+More details on pyHyp can be found in the :doc:`pyHyp documentation <pyhyp:index>` or in the code itself.

 Files